dcpark02/crystalBlue/README.md

 # CrystalBlue Chatbot WebApp

 ## _Project description_
-This is a comprehensive Chatbot Webapp tailored to address questions on ESG (Environmental, Social, and Governance) and SDG (Sustainable Development Goals).
-It features data visualization capabilities, enabling users to track ESG progress through timeline charts and access detailed ESG metrics and formulas.
+crystalBlue AI WebApp is a sophisticated chatbot application designed to address inquiries related to ESG (Environmental, Social, and Governance) and SDG (Sustainable Development Goals).
+The platform boasts robust data visualization capabilities, empowering users to monitor ESG progress through interactive timeline charts while providing access to detailed ESG metrics and formulas.

-For the backend, the tech stack comprises LangChain, Pinecone, JavaScript, and OpenAI.
-LangChain facilitates the development of scalable AI/LLM applications and chatbots.
-Pinecone serves as a vector store, housing text embeddings and various documents (e.g., PDF, txt).
-Utilizing the QA conversation chain paired with the Pinecone database, the system efficiently retrieves relevant content and produces answers.
+The backend leverages a cutting-edge technology stack, including LangChain, Pinecone, JavaScript, and OpenAI.
+LangChain facilitates the development of scalable AI/LLM applications and chatbots, while Pinecone serves as a vector store housing text embeddings and various document types.
+Through a seamless integration of the QA conversation chain and the Pinecone database, the system efficiently retrieves relevant content and delivers accurate responses.
+On the frontend, we utilize React.js, ECharts, and ReactFlow to create a dynamic and user-friendly interface.

 For the frontend, the tech stack includes React.js, ECharts, and ReactFlow.
 ## _tech stack_